 Your Dog May Know If You've Done Something On Purpose, Or Just Screwed Up

-Any one who has ever accidentally stepped on a dog's tail has probably wondered if dogs can understand the difference between doing something by mistake versus doing it on purpose.
+Anyone who has ever accidentally stepped on a dog's tail has probably wondered if dogs can understand the difference between doing something by mistake about doing it on purpose.
 Now a new study suggests that, at least in some circumstances, dogs do seem to know when their humans have just screwed up.

 "I have to say I was surprised.
 I didn't expect to have this clear picture," says Juliane Bräuer, head of the dog studies lab at the Max Planck Institute for the Science of Human History in Jena, Germany, who published her team's findings online Wednesday in the journal Scientific Reports.

-To try to probe what dogs might be able to comprehend about people's intentions, Bräuer and her colleagues asked dog owners to bring their pets into their lab.
+To try to probe what dogs might be able to comprehend about people's intentions, Bräuer and her colleagues asked dog owners to bring in their pets.
 The experiments involved 51 dogs, and the canines were first taught that an experimenter would feed them tasty treats through a gap in a glass partition.

 "And then we interrupted this established pattern by suddenly withholding the treats," explains Britta Schünemann of Harvard University, who did this work while at the University of Göttingen.
 Instead of being passed through the partition, the delicious treats this time stayed on the experimenter's side of the glass.
 The dogs could see them there, tantalizingly close, on the floor.